-When recruiting, emphasize corporate culture, particularly any remote or hybrid work arrangements.
-Many new graduates want to feel they’re valued for their work and that they’re contributing to a company that cares about people and issues, so showcasing diversity and inclusion initiatives can also give you an edge.
+When recruiting, emphasize corporate culture, and remote or hybrid work arrangements, if applicable.
+Many new graduates want to feel their work is valued and that they are contributing to a company that cares about its people.
+So, showcasing diversity and inclusion initiatives can also give you an edge.

 Finally, compensation and benefits remain a critical part of the equation.
-Even inexperienced graduates expect competitive pay, along with the standard retirement plan and paid time off, plus nice-to-have perks like wellness programs and employee discounts.
+Even new graduates will seek a competitive salary, benefits like a retirement plan, paid time off, and nice-to-have perks such as wellness programs and employee discounts.
 (Use the Robert Half Salary Guide to research the perks and benefits that matter most to younger workers.)

 Traditional job requirements matter less

-The Great Resignation — named for record-high quit rates over the last several months — has left many organizations with gaps in their ranks.
-Early-career talent can fill some of these gaps, but this may require campus recruiters to be more flexible in how they evaluate skills and potential.
+The pandemic had numerous effects on many organizations, resulting in gaps in their ranks for various reasons.
+Early-career talent can fill some of these openings, but this may require campus recruiters to be more flexible in how they evaluate skills and potential.

 In practice, this could mean offering roles to graduates who may not tick every box but possess strong soft skills, have a genuine interest in the work and seem to align well with the company culture.
 GPA and standardized test scores are no longer top considerations in every case, while things like previous work experience and trainability matter more than ever.